thomas7carriere/cst8915-final-project/README.md

 https://youtu.be/gsgcOgrGRek  (So sorry!
 My headset died before I could sign off and thank you for watching my demo)

 AI Disclosure: AI was used to help with troubleshooting and making changes to baseline project.
-Also used to help write some readme documentation
+Also used to help reword some readme documentation